romiteld/portfolio/memory-bank/systemPatterns.md

    - TypeScript for type safety
    - Tailwind CSS for styling
    - Radix UI for accessible components
+   - Three.js and React Three Fiber for 3D visualizations

 2. Performance Optimizations:
    - Image optimization with next/image